Lyons Davidson’s Clinical Negligence team on NHS complaints

 If you are not happy with the NHS treatment you receive, whatever the type, you are entitled to make a complaint, have it investigated and receive a full response.
 At first, it is often best to raise your concerns with the person in charge of your treatment, whether that is your GP or a consultant.
 They should be able to discuss your concerns and may be able to give you an explanation of what happened.

-Your complaint may involve treatment received at various types of NHS body, which could be your GP surgery, your dentist, optician, hospital trust or primary care trust.
+NHS complaints may involve treatment received at various types of bodies, which could be your GP surgery, your dentist, optician, hospital trust or primary care trust.
 If you are not happy with the response you receive from the person in charge of your treatment, you should consider making a formal complaint in writing.
-Ask for a copy of the complaints procedure of the NHS body you want to complain about: this will tell you to whom formal complaints should be addressed.
+Ask for a copy of the complaints procedure of the body you want to complain about: this will tell you to whom formal NHS complaints should be addressed.

 When writing your letter of complaint, it is important to remember that the person reviewing it may not be familiar with the circumstances.
 Don’t assume that they already know what has happened.
 Make it clear at the start of the letter that you wish to make a formal complaint about your treatment.
 Set out clearly but concisely what happened in chronological order.
 It may be useful to do a timeline of your treatment if your complaint is particularly complicated.
 You should then state what you want to complain about and why.
 It may be useful to also state what you wish to achieve by making a complaint, whether you want further investigations or simply an apology and an assurance that it will not happen in the future.
 Make sure that you provide enough detail for them to be able to identify who you are, to investigate the matter and contact information, so they can respond.